psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 She looked over the young man in his crisp uniform as he stepped out of the skein of light to the door.
 He shook hands with a very awkward looking fellow with weird hair, ginger, wavy and diagonal, but upwards. *How do you do that?*
 He clutched a satchel to his bosom.
-He panted and shuffled into the envelope.
+He panted and shuffled into the envelope, the purple light scanning over him as he stepped inside.

 Maya saw Doug's eyes widen behind his thick glasses when she stood to shake his hand.
 The Colonel introduced them and they sat once more.

 "Tell me, Doug, how's the AI research getting on?
-There are amazing rumours about you lot you know."

-The Colonel intervened.
-Leaning forward he said "Before we get into it, can I just make it perfectly clear that if any of us get caught doing this we're going to be executed.
-Not court-marshalled, not imprisoned, actually shot in the head, executed!
-Oh, and sorry about the uniform, what with the war and all they've brought everyone in to try and look tough.
-I'm a lot more astronaut than officer.
-Now, we've been over a lot of this in the kryptokom channel but I need to know how much each of you know as of right now.
-Maya?"

-"You boys are going to fly your big Brain AI up to my lunar base and we're going to make it live forever, of course."

-Doug's eyes flitted between them.
-He still clung to his satchel.
-"What is the ah, the actual status of the self-replication research?"

-"I asked first.
-Big Brain Labs, where's it at?"

-Doug looked at the Colonel who nodded.

-"Let's see, the quantum computation part of the puzzle is fully integrated in our recent tests and Chalmers has cracked the other main bit, you know, the space-time-mind equations have been solved.
-Do you see?
-Solved finally, so the 'machine' isn't a machine any more, in actual fact, it is genuinely sentient so far as we can tell that is, the singularity threshold has been maintained and has been for a few years now, so.."
-He put his satchel on the sleek conference table.

-Maya opened her mouth but just as she began, the room shuddered as a jet screamed overhead.
+There are amazing rumours about..."
+Maya flinched as a jet screamed overhead.
+The whole room shuddered.
 They put their hands over their ears and involuntarily crouched.
 The purple light skittered on-off-on-off-on.
 The rest of the room was in complete darkness.
 There were no windows.
 Maya had thought they were further underground.

 The Colonel stood and turned away, putting a finger to his ear.
 He nodded a few times and turned back.
 "One of ours.
 The fighting is getting pretty close so we're going to have to wrap this up pretty soon, ok?
-Maya, let's have it."
+Maya, you were saying?"

+"Oh I just want to hear about this fabulous AI you have, Doug?"

+The Colonel intervened.
+Leaning forward he said "Oh, just a minute, before we get into it, can I just make it perfectly clear that if any of us get caught doing this we're going to be executed.
+Not court-marshalled, not imprisoned, actually shot in the head, executed!
+Steeling the planet's biggest human embryo bank and its most advanced AI in one fell swoop, and in the midst of the biggest and stupidest war we've ever seen..Oh, and sorry about the uniform, what with the war and all they've brought everyone in to try and look tough.
+I'm a lot more astronaut than officer.
+Now, we've been over a lot of this in the kryptokom channel but seeing is believing right?
+Maya I believe you have something to show us?"

-The two men's eyes followed the exact same path as she lent down to pick up her little container, long black hair tumbling.
+The two men's eyes followed the exact same path as she lent down to pick up a little container, long black hair tumbling.
 She really didn't look like any scientist either of them had worked with before.